KirtiRaj2109/GenderAndAgeDetector/GenderAndAgeDetector/README.md

 # Working:

 <h2>Examples :</h2>
-<p><b>NOTE:- I downloaded the images from Google,if you have any query or problem i can remove them, i just used it for Educational purpose.</b></p>
+<p><b>NOTE:- I downloaded some images from Google,if you have any query or problem i can remove them, i just used it for Educational purpose.</b></p>

 <img src="Example/Detecting age and gender girl1.png">